 (F) Fettuccine with Creamy Vodka Sauce with Wedge Salad

-(S) One Pot Creamy Beef with side salad
+(S) One Pot Creamy Beef

 Healthy Food Meal Plan: Week 3